Moodle contains a Glossary tool for embedding glossaries of terms used by practitioners in your area of study.

 - The new entry displays on the glossary's home page, where you can export, delete or edit it.

 It's important to specify the width of any graphic or video you add to a glossary entry as 260 pixels.
-Any element larger than this will not be fully visible in the random Glossary Entry block—users will have to scroll to see the full display.
+Any element larger than this will not be fully visible in the random Glossary Entry block—users will have to scroll to see all of it.

 To add a graphic to a glossary entry:

-On the Add a new entry page, in the text editor, click the Insert/edit image icon.
+- On the Add a new entry page, in the text editor, click the image icon.

 To add a video to a glossary entry: